 Uses for Blockchain in Business

-Blockchain is slowly going from a fringe system only used with cryptocurrency to legitimate business use.
+Blockchain is slowly going from a fringe system only used with cryptocurrency to legitimate business use for use cases such as building an LoB app on blockchain.
 It’s becoming more common due to the transparency it offers you and your business partners for every transaction.

 Blockchains establish a certain level of trust by the nature of their construction.
 For example, no records can be deleted, and everyone on the chain can view the whole of the blocks.
 This transparency is vital in business.